 - Our organic traffic metrics are dismal for a company that is three years old!
 We do less than 500 organic monthly visitors and our Domain Rating is 17 (with just 69 Referring Domains).

 Here's what we got up to on the SEO and content marketing front in Q3.

 - Revamped our site architecture to target high-intent "service" keywords.
 Our homepage used to target Content Writing Services, but it never ranked.
 As we're now a multi-service agency, I set-up highly optimised service pages targeting the following keywords: Content Writing Services (here), Link Building Services (here), Haro Link Building (here), eBook Writing Services (here), Product Description Writing Services (here), Virtual Assistant Services (here) and Social Media Marketing (here).
 Our homepage is now targeting Content Marketing Agency.
 The homepage, service pages and case study pages (like the one you're reading), have been carefully interlinked to carry link juice around the site.

 - Created a detailed content plan for our blog.
 Over the next 3 months (Q4) we will produce around 60 high-quality blog articles that reinforce and interlink with our service pages.
 Part of this process will include updating the 29 existing posts on our site that aren't very good.

-- Created business citations across 20+ sites like Good Firms and Clutch, and setup a review profile on G2, which we plan to use as our central repository for customer reviews.
+- Created business citations across 20+ sites like Good Firms and Clutch, and setup a review profile on Trustpilot and G2 - we plan to use the former as our central repository for customer reviews.
 We secured 3 reviews so far and will scale this to 20+ by the end of Q4.

 - Updated our marketplace listing on Legiit.
 This platform has generated nearly $20k in direct sales and many $10,000s in referral sales when customers discover us on Legiit and then start working directly with us.
 We've never optimised for it though, so we updated our listings and have already seen a good uptick in business.
 We also listed on Fiverr.